-{decentralized\counters,boolean()}
+'''

+{decentralized_counters,boolean()}

+'''

 Performance tuning.
-Defaults to true for all tables with the write\concurrency option set to auto.
-For tables of type ordered\set the option also defaults to true when the write\concurrency option is set to true.
-The option defaults to false for all other configurations.
+Defaults to true for tables of type ordered\set with the write\concurrency option enabled, and defaults to false for all other table types.
 This option has no effect if the write\concurrency option is set to false.